Client Spotlight: Kern Health Systems

 • Avoid implementation silos.
 Stakeholders across the organization need to be aligned with the initiative from the start, which is why the CoE is so critical.
 Without this enterprise-wide cooperation, automation opportunities will be missed.
 Partial RPA adoption only serves to limit the program’s ability to reach maturity, which is where maximum ROI is realized.
 A mature deployment is generally defined as having 10 or more automated processes in production.

-Applying automation to payer processes
+Applying automation to payor processes

 In our experience building RPA programs for more than 80 health plans, the departments with the greatest ROI potential are Claims, Enrollment, and Provider Maintenance.
 Examples of these processes include authorizations, member/provider updates, COB, timely filing, and adjustments to pricing or copays, OOP, diagnostic codes, or fee schedules.